 Every year I set down to write one of these birthday posts, I tend to get a bit reflective and nostalgic.
 The past 15 years have been a wild ride filled with tons of memories, emotions, triumphs, failures, and Aaron Tuttle lawsuits.
 I've written more than 5,000 articles on this site, and virtually all of them feel like they were simultaneously typed out both yesterday and 100 years ago.
 It's hard for me not to look back on all the stuff we've covered, and get glued to the computer screen like one of the shark poster's Jessica Alba plastered on the walls of Stage Center (RIP).

 Anyway, I'm going to avoid digging deeper into a TLO nostalgia wormhole and instead flip this birthday post into a message about the future.

-Over the next month or so, we plan on introducing some really really really big changes around here that will usher this website and media brand into its next 15 years of Internet existence.
+Over the next year or so, we plan on introducing some really really really big changes around here that will usher this website and media brand into its next 15 years of Internet existence.
 How big?
-Stop by in a month or so and see for yourself.
+Stop by in a couple of months and see for yourself.